 There are a few assumptions made in this.
 The first is that the DVD drive containing your Windows boot disk is in drive D. The second assumption is that the flash drive shows up as drive E. If either of these assumptions are wrong change line 11 accordingly.

 Because I haven’t tested this out yet line 11 is still an xcopy.
 My personal preference would be to use robocopy and when I try this out I’ll use robocopy.
-That command will change line 11 to this:
+That command will change line 11 to:

-Again, I’ll try this out and report in this entry if it works or not.
+Again, I’ll try this out and report in this entry if it works.

 UPDATE: I was reviewing the xcopy command and the options are a little strange. /s includes all subdirectories except empty ones, and /e includes all subfolders including empty ones.
 It doesn’t make sense to include both options.
 Also /f displays the full name of each file as it’s copied.
 This may or may not be needed/desired.
 I’m currently testing the robocopy version and there doesn’t seem to be any problems.